prateek91sharma/NAGP_Kubernetes_Advanced_2025/readme.md

 Docker image is build using Dockerfile using below command in the base folder docker build . -t kubernetes_advanced_2025

-Then it is pushed to the docker hub via below command docker push prateek91sharma/kubernetes_advanced_2025
+Then it is pushed to the docker hub via below command: docker push prateek91sharma/kubernetes_advanced_2025

 ### Additional Links